cormullion/juliamonomaster/website/index.md

 ~~~<img src="/assets/specimen_1.png" width="100%" alt="specimen image 1"> ~~~

-JuliaMono is a monospaced typeface designed for programming in the [Julia](https://julialang.org) Programming Language and in other text editing environments that require a wide range of specialist and technical Unicode characters.
-It was intended as an experiment to be presented at the 2020 JuliaCon conference in Lisbon, Portugal (which of course didn’t happen).
+JuliaMono is a monospaced typeface designed for programming and in other text editing environments that require a wide range of specialist and technical Unicode characters.
+It was intended as an experiment to be presented at the 2020 JuliaCon conference in Lisbon, Portugal.

 JuliaMono is: